-Silas is a safety professional who lead the UAS knowledge test, ALC-451 course, and the UAS Study Guide development.
+Silas is a safety professional who lead the development of the UAS knowledge test, ALC-451 course, and the UAS Study Guide.

 How to Prepare for the Unmanned Aircraft System (UAS) Remote Pilot Knowledge Test